Guebbit/css-ui/README.md

 - Insert in the relative category index.scss ex: /{category}/index.scss

 ## TIPS
-- In case of name conflict, use the variable $scss-library-class-prefix (ON HOLD)
+- In case of name conflict, use the variable $css-ui-class-prefix (ON HOLD)